MAbdelhamid2001/Recognizing-Hand-Movements-Using-EEG-Signal-Classification/README.md

 * Deployment

-  we used Unity and Blender for creating a simulator for the movements
+  * we used Unity and Blender for creating a simulator for the movements.
+  * The simulator can be found here: https://drive.google.com/file/d/1mrWMTimOA4dxspdH9cZ9dznV2-6pDoZW/view?usp=sharing

   ![image](https://github.com/MAbdelhamid2001/Recognizing-Hand-Movements-Using-EEG-Signal-Classification/assets/81767517/2acc8588-e955-4fef-8810-ef44c380d81e)